Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-04-dates.md

 <!-- > -->

-In JS this will also include the year and the time.
+In JS this will also include the hours, minutes, seconds, and milliseconds.

-It pinpoints a point in time down to a millisecond as a number.

 ⏰